-The is the second article by Energy Systems Catapult’s Chief Executive Officer, Philip New for the World Economic Forum about putting people at the heart of the energy transition.
+Energy Systems Catapult chief executive officer, Philip New, writes the second of three articles for the World Economic Forum about putting people at the heart of the energy transition.

 People care about comfort.
 They don’t care about kilowatts – let alone understand them.
 But the energy sector struggles to translate comfort into a compelling consumer offer.
 Communication and understanding between the sector and its customers is cramped.
 The language we use to talk about energy is limited.
 But by changing the conversation, the sector can better understand and respond to the real needs and preferences of consumers.
 In turn, this presents huge opportunities: new choices for consumers; new answers to the challenges of balancing supply and demand, and of scaling the deployment of low carbon technologies; and new business models for the sector.

 How can we find out what people really want from energy?

 Technology.
 It has already revolutionized other parts of our lives, such as communication, travel, and shopping.
 Now the emerging smart home could reveal the experiences that energy consumers value most.
 Rather than asking people to tell us how they prefer to use energy, the smart home will find out.